mikaelkrief/GitHub-Tools-vsts-extensions/GitHubTasks/overview.md

 This VSTS extension provide Build/Release tasks for tag GitHub commit and Create GitHub release.

-### Tag GitHub commit ###
+### Tag GitHub source code ###

-This task create a Tag on GitHub commit.
+This task create a Tag on GitHub source code.

 ![githubtask](static/images/screen1.png)

 Task parameters are:
  - The GitHub connection provided by GitHub service end point, see [GitHub service end-point details](https://github.com/mikaelkrief/GitHub-Tools-vsts-extensions/wiki/GitHub-Service-End-point)
  - The repository
- - The Commit SHA id
  - The Tag value

-See the [Wiki page](https://github.com/mikaelkrief/GitHub-Tools-vsts-extensions/wiki/Tag-GitHub-commit) for more documentation.
+See the [Wiki page](https://github.com/mikaelkrief/GitHub-Tools-vsts-extensions/wiki/Tag-GitHub-source-code) for more documentation.

 ### Create GitHub release ###